Creating an app from the template#

 Note

-In the future you can update your project’s dependencies by re-running make update and re-committing the requirements files.
+None of the versions of your project’s dependencies will change until you explicitly update them.
+In the future, you can update the dependencies by re-running make update and re-committing the uv.lock file.

 To install the project for development without updating dependencies, run: